-Nutrisystem D is specifically designed for diabetics and takes the guesswork out of finding healthy food options by creating a safe, simple weight-loss plan based on real food and real results.
+Nutrisystem D is specifically designed for people with diabetes and takes the guesswork out of finding healthy food options by creating a safe, simple weight-loss plan based on real food and real results.
 This program lowers your blood sugar and is designed to help you lose weight in order to lower your A1C by 1.02 percent.

 The Diabetes Uniquely Yours Plan, starting at $12.50 per day, includes everything in the core plan, plus a wider selection of food items and unlimited frozen foods.
-This meal delivery for diabetics program is ideal for people who also have mobility issues, as healthy meals and snacks are delivered to your home.
+This meal delivery for diabetic diets is ideal for people who also have mobility issues, as healthy meals and snacks are delivered to your home.

 Best for flexibility

-Starting at around $50 per month, Weight Watchers for diabetics, or the WW for Diabetes program, was specially designed to help the unique needs of those with type 2 diabetes.
+Starting at around $50 per month, the WW for Diabetes program was specially designed to help the unique needs of those with type 2 diabetes.
 Recognized as a National Diabetes Prevention Program by the Centers for Disease Control and Prevention, the program is effective for treating pre-diabetes too.
 When tested on those with pre-diabetes, weight loss and blood sugar improvements were seen within six months and sustained for over a year.